 A person shall not operate a UA within segregated airspace unless the person has approval to do so from the administering authority responsible for the segregated airspace area.

 101.13 Controlled Airspace

+For purposes of 101.13, the following terms shall be used, with the meanings ascribed hereafter:

+specified frequency for particular airspace means a frequency specified from time to time in AIP or by ATC as a frequency for use in the airspace.

+specified information for particular airspace means information specified from time to time in AIP or by ATC as information that must be broadcast in the airspace.

+specified interval for particular airspace means the interval specified from time to time in AIP or by ATC as the interval at which broadcasts must be made while in that airspace.

 A person shall not operate a UA in controlled airspace without authorization from the ATC unit responsible for that airspace; and